AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-reports-assets-view.md

 1. Select the folder path, which comprises the assets to execute the report on, using the **[!UICONTROL Select Folder Path]** field.

 1. Select the date interval for the report.

    >[!NOTE]
    >
-   > Assets Essentials converts all local time zones to Coordinated Universal Time (UTC).
+   > Assets view converts all local time zones to Coordinated Universal Time (UTC).

 1. In the [!UICONTROL Columns] tab, select the column names that you need to display in the report.